BestTimesToVisit.com Logo

 culture

-Albanians are generally welcoming, but it's polite to greet people with a simple 'Tungjatjeta' (hello).
-Learn a few basic Albanian phrases – it goes a long way in showing respect.
-Also, be mindful of noise levels, especially in residential areas, particularly during the evening.
+Albanians are generally welcoming, but it's polite to greet people with a 'Tungjatjeta' (hello).
+Learn a few basic Albanian phrases – it goes a long way.
+Be mindful of religious sites; dress modestly when visiting mosques or churches.

 safety

-Tirana is generally safe for tourists, but like any city, it's wise to be aware of your surroundings, especially at night.
-Stick to well-lit areas, and avoid displaying expensive jewelry or electronics.
-If you're unsure about a situation, it's always best to err on the side of caution.
+Tirana is generally safe, but like any city, be aware of your surroundings, especially at night.
+Stick to well-lit areas and avoid displaying expensive jewelry or electronics.
+Petty theft can occur, so keep valuables secure.

 packing

-Pack comfortable walking shoes, as you'll be doing a lot of walking to explore the city.
-Layers are recommended, as the weather can be unpredictable.
-A light jacket or sweater is a must, even during summer evenings.
-Don't forget a reusable water bottle – tap water is safe to drink in Tirana.
+Pack comfortable walking shoes as you'll be doing a lot of walking.
+Layers are recommended as the weather can be unpredictable.
+A reusable water bottle is a must, especially during the warmer months.
+Don't forget an adapter if you need one; Albania uses European plugs.

 Weather Details